Jaxus1/Dissenter-Bookmarklet/README.md

 #### Google Chrome and Firefox

-Copy the code and drag it into your bookmarks bar.
+Select the code and drag it into your bookmarks bar.
 Make sure the bookmarks bar is visible on your browser.
-Then, Change the name to something like "Dissenter" if you want.
+If you want, you can change the name of the Bookmarklet.

 If you are using Google Chrome on linux, you may have to follow the Opera instructions (except the 'heart' is instead a star)
 </p>